koenighotze/koenighotze.github.io/_drafts/2018-01-20-fatal-downward.markdown

 Puh.
 Where to start?

 This situation is not uncommon.
-So, before jumping to any conclusion, I want to dissect this story and focus on certain aspects in detail.
+So, before jumping to any conclusion, I want to dissect this story and focus just on certain aspects for this post.

 TODO